Getting the Job

 Although the questions (appendix x) and tips that follow are primary jobs related, the basic premise of answering interview questions is applicable to all interviews.
 While there are no answers that will work for all interviews, there certainly are answers that will mean sudden death.
-I asked an applicant what he dislike on the job.
+I asked an applicant what he disliked on the job.
 His reply, “Blacks.”
 Needless to say, he didn't get the job.
+I need to point out that it is easy to offend some people, so be politically correct.

 Before you even start looking, you should figure out what you want to do.
 Then determine what you will need, and how to get it.
 Develop a strategy – with step-by-step goals.

 The next thing you should do is put together a job history and continually keep it up-to-date; you never know when you’ll need it.
 You should do this long before you start looking for a position and you should keep it current.
 You really never know what is going to happen next; so Be Prepared.
 The job history should be well organized.
 Your file should include, at a minimum:

 Things to do prior to submitting an application and the interview: